neonkore/yambar/README.md

 ### Tags

 Modules expose information through _tags_.
-Each tag has name, type and a value.
+Each tag has _name_, _type_ and a _value_.
 The name and type is fixed, while the value will typically change over time.

 The tags are rendered by _particles_.
 Each particle type has it's own way of representing tag values.
 The simplest one is the `string`